maxwiseman/orm-bench/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This project benchmarks Drizzle ORM vs Prisma (rust-free, ESM-first) on Vercel Fluid Compute with a Neon Postgres database.

 ## Getting Started

-First, run the development server:
+First, set `DATABASE_URL` to your Neon connection string (the HTTP protocol works best, e.g. `postgresql://...` from Neon).
+Then run the development server:

 ```bash
 npm run dev